openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

    Content-Length: 1
    X-Object-Meta-PIN: 1234

 No response body is returned.

+The 2``nn`` response code indicates a successful write. ``nn`` is a value from 00 to 99.

+The ``Length Required (411)`` response code indicates that the request does not include a required ``Content-Length`` or ``Content-Type`` header.

-A status code of 2``nn`` (between 200 and 299, inclusive) indicates a successful write; status 411 Length Required denotes a missing ``Content-Length`` or ``Content-Type`` header in the request.
-If the MD5 checksum of the data written to the storage system does NOT match the (optionally) supplied ETag value, a 422 Unprocessable Entity response is returned.
+The ``Unprocessable Entity (422)`` response code indicates that the MD5 checksum of the data written to the storage system does NOT match the optional ETag value.

-You can continue uploading segments, like this example shows, prior to uploading the manifest.
+You can continue to upload segments, like this example shows, before you upload the manifest.

 Upload next segment of large object request: HTTP
 -------------------------------------------------